 The Delay bit is set to 1 to request that a Transmit Stream/Category Measurement report be generated when the number of consecutive MSDUs for the TC or TS given by the TID that experience a transmit delay greater than or equal to the value specified in the Delay Threshold subfield is greater than or equal to the value given in Delayed MSDU Count.
 Delay is measured from the time the MSDU is passed to the MAC until the point at which the entire MSDU has been successfully transmitted, including receipt of the final Ack frame from the peer STA if the QoSAck service class is being used.

+The Delivery Ratio bit is set to 1 to request that a Transmit Stream/Category Measurement report be generated when the experienced MSDU delivery ratio for for the TC given by the TID lower than the value specified in the MSDU Delivery Ratio field in the QoS Characteristics element.

 TGbe editor: modify the following subclause after 9.4.2.20.11 of Draft REVme 0.0 as:

 The Measurement Count field contains a number of MSDUs.
-This value is used to calculate an average discard count for the average trigger condition.
+This value is used to calculate an average discard count for the average trigger condition and the delivery ratio trigger condition.
 It is also used in place of measurement duration in determining the scope of the reported results when a report is triggered; see 11.10.9.8 (Transmit Stream/Category Measurement report).

 TGbe editor: modify the following subclause after 9.4.2.21.11 of Draft REVme 0.0 as: